nik-lmao/hackclub-arcade/password-generator/README.md

-# 📸 | Photography Gallery
+# 🖥️ |  Password Generator

-A simple HTML, CSS and JS project for displaying multiple photos on a webpage.
+This project contains a password generator.

 ## 💾 | Installation